laplacian-arch/api-service.domain-model/README.md

 # laplacian-arch:model:service-api-arch

-A model that expresses the logical structure of service APIs run on servers.
+A model that expresses the logical structure of service APIs running on servers.
-This model consists of REST api model, GraphQL interface model, and datasource connection interface model.
+This model consists of REST api model, GraphQL interface model, and datasource usage model.
-REST resource and entities stored on datasources are expressed by 'metamodel' model.
+REST resource and entities stored in datasources are expressed by 'metamodel' model.